-1:M Social distancing g: Offices a nd shared d staff areas School Reception areas Exposure to infection from inadequate social distancing: visitors to school.
+1:M Social distancing: Offices and shared staff areas School Reception areas Exposure to infection from inadequate social distancing: visitors to school.
 Pupils and staff Low Any visitors to site are to be by appointment only.
 Parents have been advised that they should call the office rather than coming into school.
 Signage has been erected to advise visitors of social distancing protocols.
 Consultations with parents/ outside agencies etc., to take place over the phone/ video conferencing where feasible.
-If this is not possible 2m social distancing will be observed in any consultation room and the room cleaned after use.
+If this is not possible 2m social distancing will be observed in 1 3 3 any consultation room and the room cleaned after use.
 Payments to be online/ contactless where possible.
 Office staff to wear gloves when handling cash.
-Hand sanitiser will be provided to all persons entering premises with signage to explain control measures etc. 1 3 3
+Hand sanitiser will be provided to all persons entering premises with signage to explain control measures etc. Exposure to infection from deliveries arriving at the school.
+Staff Low Clear guidance for delivery drivers to be placed at the school entrance to include advising the school reception by phone of their arrival.
+School staff will advise the delivery driver of a safe space to leave the goods and must not come into contact with the driver.
+Where it is not feasible to quarantine deliveries staff must wash their hands after unpacking items and dealing with waste packaging.
+1 3 3 Violence and aggression towards school staff causes injury and distress Pupils and staff Low We will maintain transparency and regular contact with all members of the school community.
+Regular briefings/updates for all staff so that they are aware of school response to the COVID 19 virus and can communicate consistently to those who ask.
+Readiness to deploy the range of behaviour remedies if behaviour becomes unacceptable from warning to full banning from site/section 547 warnings/action.
+1 3 3

-Risk Assessment: School operation from 1 September 2020 Issue 1.0 06/07/20 Page 40 of 45 ------------------------------------------------------------------- ---------- -----------------------------
+Risk Assessment: School operation from 1 November 2020 Issue 2.0 30/10/20 Page 39 of 45 -- ---------- -----------------------------